Nkosie199/CovidForecaster/README.md

 ARIMA(cases_series, order=(p, d, q))
 ```

-which is based on assumptions and impacts ultimately affects the accuracy of the forecast generated.
+which is based on assumptions and ultimately affects the accuracy of the forecast generated.

 Reasons for choosing (5, 1, 0):
 - We chose p = 5 to consider the last 5 days' data to predict the current day's new cases.